 Latest design KYB rear shock absorber is connected link style to the swingarm via re-shaped cushion rods and spacers.
 The nitrogen-charged, piggyback style shock features a new top-mounted integral adjuster system for easy adjustment of the high- and low-speed rebound, and high- and low-speed compression damping force adjusters.
 Spring preload can be precisely tuned via a threaded collar on the main shock body.

-The new piston receives shot-peening surface treatment for greater durability.
+The latest piston design receives shot-peening surface treatment for greater durability.
 The piston pin is now DLC (Diamond Like Carbon) coated, for less friction and greater durability.
 New L-shaped type piston ring increases sealing performance and reduces blow-by gas.
 All these changes contribute to increased durability and wider range of power.

-New cam chain tensioner
+Slippery cam chain tensioner

 Redesigned Cam Chain tensioner reduces friction and increases durability, while a new adjuster has a greater range of tension to reduce drag

-New intake valves
+Hi-Comp intake valves

 Intake valves have been redesigned to increase compression ratio and increase intake efficiency.
 Compression ratio is increased from 13.5:1 to 13.75:1.